AI search visibility for hotels

-The Invisible Boutique: Auditing Your AI Search Visibility Across ChatGPT and Google SGE
+Is Your Hotel Invisible to AI?
+How to Audit Your AI Search Visibility Across ChatGPT and Google SGE

 Traditional SEO was about keywords.
 AI search is about entities.
 An entity is a “thing” or “concept” that an AI understands as a distinct fact.
 For a hotel, this includes your brand name, your specific neighborhood, and your verified amenities.